RKS244256/Grade-12-Notes/SBI4U0/Unit 3 - Homeostasis/Nervous System - Anatomy.md

 Nerves between the organs and *Central Nervous System*.
 Subdivided into the **somatic** & **autonomic** nerves.

+## Peripheral Nervous System

+Made up of *afferent & efferent neurons*.
+The *afferent neurons* send messages to the *central nervous system* and the *CNS* coordinates a message to send to *efferent neurons* which will send it to *effectors* to execute.

+It's divided into the **Somatic & Autonomic nervous systems**

+### Somatic Nervous System

+The conscious and voluntary section of the *PNS*.
+Carries signals to the skeletal muscles and contains 31 pairs of spinal nerves which serve different parts of the body.

+### Autonomic Nervous System

+The unconscious and involuntary section of the *PNS*.
+Takes information to the target cell.
+Carries signals to glands in the *endocrine system* & **smooth muscle**.

+Is further subdivided into the **Sympathetic & Parasympathetic divisions**.

+#### Sympathetic Division

+Involved in situations of high stress, activity, excitement.

+Controls *fight or flight* response.

+Functions not important to *flight or flight* slow.

+#### Parasympathetic Division

+Involved in rest state & low stress situations.

+Returns functions to normal rate.
 ## Nervous Tissue

 ### Neurons